ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2.md

 **NOTE**: Before executing this command, you have to specify the model name of TurtleBot3.
 The `${TB3_MODEL}` is the name of the model you are using in `burger`, `waffle`, `waffle_pi`.
 If you want to permanently set the export settings, please refer to [Export TURTLEBOT3_MODEL][export_turtlebot3_model]{: .popup} page.
 {: .notice}

-- Click `2D Pose Estimate` button in a menu bar, and then point and point exact pose of turtlebot3 on a map.
+- Click `2D Pose Estimate` button in a menu bar, and then point exact pose of turtlebot3 on a map.
 - If TurtleBot3 is close to a costmap or nearby the map, click `Navigation2 Goal` button in a menu bar, and then point goal pose on the map.

 ![](/assets/images/platform/turtlebot3/ros2/gazebo_navigation2.png)